onecompiler/cheatsheets/java.md

 }
 ```

-### 2. Object
+### Object

-Object is a basic unit in OOP, and is an instance of the class.
+Object is an instance of the class.Basically, they are basic unit of OOP.
+Object is considered as real world entity such as car, train, person, etc. Single class can have more than one Objects.

 ```java
 class_name obj_name;
 ```
+Oject Oriented Programming (OOPS) basically stands on 4 main principles.
+All of them are mentioned in detail below:

-### 3. Abstraction
+### 1. Abstraction

-Data abstraction is a technique which provides only the required data to be visible or accessible to outside world.
+Abstraction is a technique provides that only the required infomation to be visible to outside world, all other are hidden.

+Example : Consider the Paytm app, we don't know how money is being transferred from one account to another within a second, all we know is we can make payment using the app.

 `abstract` keyword is used for classes and methods.

 ```java